psj098/DB_GAPS_Portfolio_Allocation/README.md

 ## Data

 The project includes the following data files:
-- `FnGuide Data MMDD.csv`: Financial data as of the date(MMDD) provided
+- `FnGuide Data.csv`: Financial data as of the date provided

 ## Results